leftp/BackupCreds/README.md

 ## Abusing SeTrustedCredmanAccessPrivilege to dump user creds
 The program provides the ability to dump the stored credentials a user might have in the Windows Credential Manager.

-It is a useful technique in cases were an elevated shell exists and multiple users are currently logged in.
+It is a useful technique in cases where an elevated shell exists and multiple users are currently logged in.

 ## Steps